-No Churn Pumpkin Pie Ice Cream is a super quick and easy homemade ice cream that requires no heavy machinery, and tastes just like your favorite pie!
+No Churn Pumpkin Spice Ice Cream is a super quick and easy homemade ice cream that requires no heavy machinery, and tastes just like your favorite pie!

 TIP: Freezing can dull flavor and sweetness, so when I make ice cream I take that into consideration and bump up the flavoring to compensate.